opendevstack/tailor/README.md

 templates under version control.
 Any drift between your desired state (the YAML templates) and the current state (resources in the cluster) can be detected, reviewed and reconciled using a CLI interface.
 Tailor is required by other OpenDevStack repositories, but is fully standalone and may be used in completely different contexts.
 It uses `oc` commands under the hood, and is based on plain OpenShift templates.

-## Benefits
+## Benefits of using infrastructure-as-code

 * Applications consisting of multiple resources or even whole namespaces can be created / cloned in one go based on configuration.
 * If resources are (accidentally) removed from the OpenShift cluster, they can be recreated from config.
 * Rollback of changes in the cluster is easy as configuration is under version control.
 * Visibility into which changes were made and by whom.

+## Benefits of using Tailor over plain `oc` commands

-* Review drift before applying the desired state.
+* Display and review drift before applying the desired state.
 * Support for encrypted secrets to avoid storing credentials in clear text in your repository.
+* Preserving the values of certain paths in "live" resources (e.g. values of immutable fields or any other field controlled by other means).
+* Simple interface which avoids having to stitch multiple commands together and massage their output to achieve one logical action.

 ## Installation